GrahamMaher/Rock-paper-scissors-lizzard-and-spock/README.md

  7. Top of the page will now state that your page is now live and will give you the icon to launch your website.

 # Bugs
-  - Title error given under HTML validation, removed duplicate title element.
+  - Title error given under HTML validation, removed duplicate title element.-Fixed
-  - Syntax errors corrected
+  - Syntax errors corrected-Fixed
-  - Missing semi-colons
+  - Missing semi-colons-Fixed
-  - gameOver message not displaying, add quotations marks
+  - gameOver message not displaying, add quotations marks-Fixed
-  - Opponents score not increasing, add () after function
+  - Opponents score not increasing, add () after function-Fixed
-  - All known bugs have been corrected
+  - After game over,game does not reset, must refresh browser-Unfixed

 # Credits and Acknowlegements
   - Kera Cudamore https://github.com/kera-cudmore/readme-examples?tab=readme-ov-file#how-to-write-your-readme -Readme tips and tricks